 Homeschooling is another school option.
 Homeschooling is the process of parents educating students at home and is permitted in all 50 states.
 As both technology and school choices have spread in Hawaii, homeschooling is an increasingly popular choice with more support and resources than ever.
 Check here for resources about homeschooling specific to Hawaii.

-Hawaii celebrated National School Choice Week 2019 with 78 events and activities across the state.
+Hawaii will celebrate National School Choice Week 2020 with a record-breaking 96 events and activities across the state.
+Learn more about some of these celebrations at schoolchoiceweek.com/states/hawaii/.

 "Shining a spotlight on effective educational options for every child"